Hello – welcome to this About Jon page.

-Whether I’m researching, teaching students, or analyzing narrative strategies, I’m driven by curiosity and a belief that even the most overlooked policy issues deserve attention and creativity.
+Whether I’m researching, teaching, or training students in service learning – I’m driven by curiosity and a belief that even the most overlooked policy issues deserve attention and creativity.

 When I’m not working, you’ll find me exploring new places, caring for aquatic pets and plants, or playing tabletop RPGs and cozy video games.